Signed in as:

 First, find out how much your dog (or cat!) weighs.
 Dosing with CBD actually depends on many factors, like metabolism, tolerance, the condition you're treating, its severity, and individual body chemistry.
 You'll have to see what works best for YOUR pet, but to start, you can dose according to their weight.
 See below for our EASY DOSING CHARTS!

 Feel free to send us an email if you would like help with dosing, have any questions or concerns.
-If you aren't seeing results, please email us and we can help assess and give some tips!
+If you aren't seeing results, please email us and we can help assess your situation and give some tips!

 Bag for Small Dogs (20-35 lbs) = 5 mg CBD per treat